The front of our office building in Springfield.

 Stability & Expertise for Your LLC

-Illinois Registered Office is a team of local professionals who have been specializing in Illinois small business for almost a decade.
-After steady and consistent growth, we purchased our own building to be able to offer a permanent Illinois business address to our clients.
+We’re a team of local professionals who have been specializing in Illinois small business for almost a decade.
+After steady and consistent growth, we purchased our own building to be able to offer in-house mail scanning and virtual office services.

 Most companies that offer virtual mail services simply rent out a P.O. box and outsource the mail sorting to third-party processing hubs.
 That’s not how we do things.